Malvinas Veterans, Fallen and Families Day

-April 2nd is a special date in the calendar of Argentine events, the country renders homage to the Malvinas Veterans, Fallen, and Families of mostly thousands of raw Conscripts sent by the military Junta 41 years ago,

-1982 to invade and occupy peaceful Falkland Islands.
+April 2nd is a special date in the calendar of Argentine events, the country renders homage to the Malvinas Veterans, Fallen, and Families of mostly thousands of raw Conscripts sent by the military Junta 41 years ago, in 1982 to invade and occupy the Falkland Islands.
 Argentina has been claiming sovereignty over the Falklands, alleging inheritance from once the Spanish empire, and later Argentine governments extended their demand to include “South Atlantic Islands and surrounding maritime spaces”.

 Argentina systematically ignores the existence of Falkland Islanders, the people who have lived in the Islands as farmers for generations, with positive neighborly attitudes towards their larger neighbor, and living even before the existence of Argentina as a country.
 In modern times Argentina governments also ignore the right of Islanders to self determination, enshrined in the UN charter, and invest massive resources and diplomacy in their claim, with April 2nd despite, being a military invasion by a military dictatorship, with the loss of hundreds of lives, remembered as an epic accomplishment, in the name of the motherland, and the so called Malvinas, “national feeling”, which can also be identified as a clear colonial attitude.
 Not to mention the recent decisions of the current Kirchnerite government of breaking all civilized good neighborly ties with the Falklands, and the setting up of a naval/air base in Tierra del Fuego to “keep track” of the Falklands “squatters” and their “spurious” intentions.